mvasin/react-div-100vh/README.md

 # `Div100vh` React component
 This is a workaround for iOS Safari and other mobile browsers.

 At the top of the page, those browsers cover bottom of `100vh` page with "browser chrome" (navigation/context buttons), effectively cropping it.
-If you have something important at the bottom of your splash screen, chances are it will be not visible/available untill a user scrolls.
+If you have something important at the bottom of your splash screen, chances are it will not be visible/available untill a user scrolls.

 More on this issue [here](https://nicolas-hoizey.com/2015/02/viewport-height-is-taller-than-the-visible-part-of-the-document-in-some-mobile-browsers.html
 ).

-# API
+## API
 - Install it: `npm install --save react-div-100vh` or `yarn add react-div-100vh`
 - Import it: `import Div100vh from 'react-div-100vh`
 - Then wrap your stuff with `<Div100vh>` as you would with a normal `<div style={{height: '100vh'}}>`, but this time mobile browsers should display the whole page on load: